feriahmad/k8s-kubeadm-ansible/README.md

 ### Repository Information

-This playbook uses the official Kubernetes repository for version 1.30 from `https://pkgs.k8s.io/core:/stable:/v1.30/deb/`.
-This is the recommended repository for installing Kubernetes 1.30.x on Ubuntu systems.
+This playbook uses the traditional Kubernetes repository from `https://apt.kubernetes.io/` with the `kubernetes-xenial` distribution.
+This repository is compatible with Ubuntu 22.04 systems and provides access to Kubernetes 1.30.0 packages.

 ## License